mailgun/godebug/README.md

     $ go get github.com/mailgun/godebug

-### Use:
+### Getting started:

+If the code you want to debug is in package main, using godebug is very straightforward.

+First, insert this breakpoint anywhere in a (main) source file you want to debug:

+    godebug.SetTrace()

+You'll need to import the godebug package there, too:

+    import "github.com/mailgun/godebug/lib"

+Then just run your code using the godebug tool:

+    $ godebug run gofiles... [arguments...]

+And that's it!

+#### Generating code manually:

+But, of course, not all code lives in package main.
+While commands `godebug build` and `godebug test` are coming soon, for now you will have to generate the source code yourself and use `go build` or `go test` on the result.

 First, get your directory in a clean state. **The command below will overwrite your files, so make sure you have committed or stashed everything.**

-In any file where you want a breakpoint, import `github.com/mailgun/godebug/lib` and insert this breakpoint anywhere in the code: `godebug.SetTrace()`.
+In any file where you want a breakpoint, import `github.com/mailgun/godebug/lib` and insert this `godebug.SetTrace()` as above.
 Then run:

     $ godebug -w .

 Your code is now self-debugging.
-Congrats!
 Run it with `go run`, test it with `go test`, or build then run it with `go build`.

 ### Debugger commands: